QNetITQ/WaveFox/README.md

 - `userChrome.VeryHighShadowSaturation-Enabled`

 ##### v1.5.110
-The tab frame consists of type, color, and saturation.
-Not compatible with themes that use a translucent toolbar.
+The tab frame consists of type, color and saturation.
+Doesn't work with AMO themes.

 ##### Light Theme